-Using a conditional distribution-based longitudinal analysis, Wu and Tian (2013a, 2013b) and Tian and Wu (2014) considered a statistical quantity, the "rank-tracking probability" (RTP), to measure the tracking abilities of disease risk factors over time.
-However, their statistical framework is limited to univariate longitudinal outcomes.
-It cannot be applied to joint distributions with bivariate outcomes because of the complexity of the time-varying nonparametric modeling structures that are both clinically meaningful and mathematically flexible (Wu and Tian, 2018, Sections 12.2 and 12.6).
-Most statistical methods for multivariate longitudinal data have been studied under frameworks of conditional means and variance-covariance structures.
-Examples of multivariate longitudinal analvses include those of Rochon (1996), Chaganty and Naik (2002), Fieuws and Verbeke (2006), Kim and Zimmerman (2012), Xu and Mackenzie (2012), Xiang et al. (2013), Verbeke et al. (2014), Cho (2016), and Kohlia et al. (2016), among others.
-These works model conditional means and variancecovariance structures based on concurrently observed multivariate outcomes and covariates.
-Kwak (2017a, 2017b) and Kürüm et al. (2018) considered several copula-based models for evaluating conditional distribution functions with multivariate longitudinal data.
-However, these models do not describe the dynamic relationships between the past and future variables formed by the multivariate outcomes and covariates.
+In a conditional distribution-based attempt for longitudinal analysis, Wu and Tian (2013a, 2013b) and Tian and Wu (2014) considered a statistical quantity, the "rank-tracking probability" (RTP), to measure the tracking abilities of disease risk factors over time in longitudinal studies.
+Their statistical framework, however, is limited to univariate longitudinal outcomes and not applicable to joint distributions with bivariate outcomes because of the complexity of time-varying nonparametric modeling structures that are both clinically meaningful and mathematically flexible (Wu and Tian, 2018, Sections 12.2 and 12.6).
+Statistical methods for multivariate longitudinal data have been mostly studied under the framework of conditional means and variance-covariance structures.
+Examples of multivariate longitudinal analysis in the literature include Rochon (1996), Chaganty and Naik (2002), Fieuws and Verbeke (2006), Kim and Zimmerman (2012), Xu and Mackenzie (2012), Xiang et al. (2013), Verbeke et al. (2014), Cho (2016), and Kohlia et al. (2016), among others.
+These results are focused on modeling conditional means and variance-covariance covariance structures based on the concurrently observed multivariate outcomes and covariates.

+Kwak (2017a, 2017b) and Kürüm et al. (2018) considered a number of copula-based models for evaluating the conditional distribution functions with multivariate longitudinal data.
+But, again, these models do not describe the dynamic relationships involving both past and future variables formed by the multivariate outcomes and covariates.

-In contrast to existing multivariate longitudinal methods, we propose a class of conditional distribution-based models to evaluate the "tracking" relationship between the bivariate response vector at a later time point and the response and covariate values at an earlier time point.
-Let $(Y_1(t), Y_2(t))$ be a bivariate vector of real-valued responses $Y_1(t)$ and $Y_2(t)$, and let $Z(t) = (X(t)^T, Y_1(t), Y_2(t))^T$ be a vector of covariates and responses at any time point $t \in \mathcal{T}$, where X(t) is a $p \ge 1$ dimensional vector of covariates and the time range \mathcal{T} is a bounded subset of $[0,\infty)$.
-For any two time points u < v in \mathcal{T} , our goal is to model and estimate the conditional distribution function and the functional of $(Y_1(v), Y_2(v))$, given Z(u) = z(u).
-Here, $z(u) = (x(u)^T, y_1(u), y_2(u))^T$ represents the known "health status" for a subject at time u, which, in general, includes both the covariate and the response variables.
-As useful special cases of z(u), we may consider the situations "without covariates," that is, $z(u) = (y_1(u), y_2(u))^T$, and "without outcomes," that is, z(u) = x(u).
-Note that u represents an early time point of interest.
-Therefore, it is often used to denote an individual's current age or the most recent time point when the health status z(u) is measured.
-Then, v represents a later time point of interest, so it is used to denote a specific future time, such as 10 years after u; that is, v = u + 10.
+In contrast to the existing multivariate longitudinal methods, we propose in this paper a class of conditional distribution-based models to evaluate the "tracking" relationship between the bivariate response vector at a later time point and the response and covariate values at an earlier time point.
+Let $(Y_1(t), Y_2(t))$ be the bivariate vector of real-valued responses $Y_1(t)$ and $Y_2(t)$ and $Z(t) = (X(t)^T, Y_1(t), Y_2(t))^T$ be the vector of covariates and responses at any time point $t \in \mathcal{T}$, where X(t) is the $p \ge 1$ dimensional vector of covariates and the time range T is a bounded subset of $[0,\infty)$.
+For any two time points u < v in \mathcal{T} , our goal is to model and estimate the conditional distribution function and their functional of $(Y_1(v), Y_2(v))$ given Z(u) = z(u).
+Here, $z(u) = (x(u)^T, y_1(u), y_2(u))^T$ represents the known "health status" for a subject at time u which, in general, includes both the covariate and response variables.
+As useful special cases of z(u), we may consider the situations "without covariates," i.e. $z(u) = (y_1(u), y_2(u))^T$, and "without outcomes," i.e. z(u) = x(u).
+We note that u represents an early time point of interest so it is often used to denote an individual's current age or the most recent time point when the health status z(u)is measured and v represents a later time point of interest, so it is used to denote a specific future time such as 10 years later from u, i.e., v = u + 10.